Tarun-108/Android_Assignment_FamPay/README.md

 # Android_Assignment_FamPay
 AAL3 Android Assignment

-NOTE: APK is atttached to the repo named as "app-release.apk"
+NOTE: APK is atttached to the repo named as "app-debug.apk"

 ## TimeLine I followed